Key Takeaways

 Diet

-Eating a low-calorie balanced diet may help indirectly shrink the adipose tissue (fat), the tissue that makes most parts of your breast, thus reducing its size and reducing complications related to heavy breast.
+Eating a low-calorie, balanced diet may help indirectly shrink the adipose tissue (fat), the tissue that makes most parts of your breast, thus reducing its size and reducing complications related to heavy breasts.

 Exercise

-Exercises can strengthen the woman back muscles, help maintain proper posture and prevent associated complications.
+Exercises can strengthen a woman’s back muscles, help maintain proper posture and prevent associated complications.
 It helps reduce pain but doesn’t actually cure it.
-Also, there are concerns regarding the compliance of women to these exercises.
-Exercising also helps reduce weight from the breasts and reducing complications associated with it.
+Also, there are concerns regarding the compliance of women with these exercises.
+Exercising also helps reduce weight from the breasts and reduces complications associated with it.

 Breast Reduction Surgery

-Breast Reduction is a surgical procedure removing excess fat, breast tissue, and skin from the breast to achieve the desired breast size proportional to your body.
-It helps ease discomfort associated with large, heavy boobs.
+Breast Reduction is a surgical procedure that removes excess fat, breast tissue, and skin from the breast to achieve the preferred breast size proportional to your body.
+It helps ease discomfort associated with large, heavy boobs (breasts).

-The procedure often combines liposuction to remove fat and the breasts are reduced in size and giving women a reduced yet firm and aesthetic looking breast.
+The procedure often combines liposuction to remove fat, and the breasts are reduced in size, giving women a reduced yet firmer and more in proportion breast size.

-Any woman in a state of good physical health desiring to reduce her breast size can undergo the surgery.
+If a woman is in a state of good physical health and would prefer to reduce their breast size may seek consultation to undergo the surgery.

 Benefits of Breast Reduction Surgery

-• Relieve pain caused by having large boobs
+- Relieve pain caused by having large boobs (breasts)

-• Give a more firm and aesthetic look to your breasts
+- Give a firmer shape to your breasts

-• Reduce the incidence of under boob rash
+- Reduce the incidence of under boob (breasts) rash

 Breast Reduction with Dr Mark Doyle